annakrystalli/codemetar-review/review_template.md

 - No contributing.md or anything about contributing in the README.
 However does include a good code of conduct.

-You can see more about me review [here](http://annakrystalli.me/codemetar-review/index.html)
+You can see more about my review [here](http://annakrystalli.me/codemetar-review/index.html)